john-kheir/zeroCI/README.md

 ### Nightly tests:

-There is an API for adding nightly testsuite, but its page not added yet.
+There is an API for adding nightly testsuite, but its page hasn't been added yet.

 ### Roadmap